 How to filter out microplastics from your body?

 The effects of microplastics on the body have not been well studied.
 Larger bits of plastic are known to be removed by feces, while tiny pieces are rarely absorbed.
 There is currently no known method to entirely filter or contain them.

 How to reduce the amount of microplastics in your body?

 According to existing research, microplastics are widespread, frequently enter people’s bodies by inhalation or intake of food or beverages, and make their way into critical body systems.
 Microplastics are also found in people’s bloodstreams and lungs.

 We can reduce it by making tiny improvements.
 Avoid consuming liquids from plastic water bottles.
 Instead, use filtered tap water.

 How small are Microplastics?

-Microplastics are tiny plastic particles with a length of fewer than five millimeters that could get even smaller with further degradation.
+Microplastics are tiny plastic particles with a length of less than five millimeters that could get even smaller with further degradation.